FREQUENTLY ASKED QUESTIONS

 An eligible candidate is someone who meets all of the following requirements:

-- Identify as a member of the LGBTIQ+ community.
+• Identify as a member of the LGBTQIA+ community.

 Selection criteria:

-- Have faced and attempted to overcome challenges because of their gender identity and/or sexual orientation and/or sexual characteristics
+• Have faced, and attempted to overcome, challenges because of your identity and/or sexual orientation and/or sexual characteristics

-Have personal or social circumstances which may hinder completion of their education.
-Personal and social circumstances may include whether applicants are first in family to attend a tertiary institution, identify as being from Aboriginal or Torres Strait Islander descent, are culturally and linguistically diverse, have a disability, have been in foster care, have been homeless, or were raised or live(d) in a regional, rural or remote area of Australia
+• Have personal or social circumstances which may hinder completion of your education.
+Personal and social circumstances may include whether you are first in family to attend a tertiary institution, identify as being from Aboriginal or Torres Strait Islander descent, are culturally and linguistically diverse, have a disability, have been in foster care, have been homeless, or were raised or live(d) in a regional, rural or remote area of Australia

-- Can demonstrate sufficient motivation to complete a course or the remaining years of a course (as the case may be) of full-time study and demonstrates understanding of the rigors of academic life
+• Can demonstrate sufficient motivation to complete a course or the remaining years of a course (as the case may be) of fulltime study and demonstrate an understanding of the rigors of academic life

-- Is clear about where their studies may take their career; and
+• Are clear about where your studies may take your career; and

-- Is proud to be a part of a diverse Australian community, including with respect to gender identity, sexual orientation and sexual characteristics.
+• Are proud to be a part of a diverse Australian community, including with respect to gender identity, sexual orientation and sexual characteristics

 The application process is open only to Australian citizens and those with permanent resident status.
 We require proof of residency and citizenship from all our applicants.

-Every year there is strong competition for our scholarships.
-Make sure you have read the questions carefully and consider your responses.
+Every year there is strong competition for scholarships.
+We strongly encourage you read the questions carefully, consider your responses and take the time to look through our website to ensure that a Pinnacle scholarship is right for you.
 Make sure you answer every question to the best of your abilities, and you will have every chance.

-From 2023, Pinnacle scholarships awarded to students in their first year as a Pinnacle scholar are valued at $8,000.
-From 2023, Pinnacle scholarships awarded to returning scholars are valued at $6,000.
+Pinnacle Foundation scholarships awarded to students in their first year as a Pinnacle scholar are valued at $8,000.
+Pinnacle scholarships awarded to returning scholars are valued at $6,000.

 Pinnacle Foundation scholarships are primarily intended to cover study-related expenses.
-A modest percentage of scholarship funds awarded may be spent on wellbeing expenses.
+A smaller percentage of scholarship funds awarded may be spent on wellbeing expenses to support you while you study.

 Scholarships are awarded for fulltime study at public higher education institutions in Australia to achieve educational or vocational qualifications in any profession, trade or the arts.